canonical/temporal-worker-k8s-operator/README.md

 # Access grafana with username "admin" and password:
 juju run grafana/0 -m cos get-admin-password --wait 1m
 # Grafana is listening on port 3000 of the app ip address.
-# Dashboard can be accessed under "Temporal Worker SDK Metrics", make sure to select the juju model which contains your Temporal worker operator charm.
+# Dashboard can be accessed under "Temporal Worker SDK Metrics", make sure to select the juju model which contains your Charmed Temporal Worker.
 ```

 ## Vault

-The Temporal Worker operator charm can be related to the
+The Charmed Temporal Worker can be related to the
 [Vault operator charm](https://charmhub.io/vault-k8s) to securely store
 credentials that can be accessed by workflows.
 This is the recommended way of
 storing workflow-related credentials in production environments.
 To enable this,